Cancer of the Uterus

 Making an incision in the abdomen (open surgery)

-Using a thin, flexible viewing tube (laparoscope) inserted through a small incision just below the navel, then threading instruments through the laparoscope, sometimes with robotic assistance (laparoscopic surgery)
+Using a thin viewing tube (laparoscope) inserted through a small incision just below the navel, then threading instruments through the laparoscope, sometimes with robotic assistance (laparoscopic surgery)

 Removing the tissues through the vagina (vaginal surgery)

-For very advanced cancer, treatment varies but usually involves a combination of surgery, radiation therapy, chemotherapy, and occasionally progestins (synthetic drugs similar to the hormone progesterone).
+For very advanced cancer (stage IV), treatment varies but usually involves a combination of surgery, radiation therapy, chemotherapy, and occasionally hormone therapy with a progestin (a synthetic drug similar to the hormone progesterone).

 Radiation therapy may be given after surgery in case some undetected cancer cells remain.
 If the cancer has spread to the cervix or beyond the uterus, radiation therapy is usually recommended after surgery.
 In some cases (as when cancer has spread to the cervix, an ovary, or lymph nodes), surgery plus radiation therapy results in a better prognosis.